Michael Meadowcroft: Member of Parliament

 He stood unsuccessfully in Leeds West for the Liberals in the general elections of February 1974 and October 1974 before winning in 1983, defeating Labour MP Joseph Dean.
 This victory was a shock result and has been attributed to an early form of community politics, focusing on local problems.

 Before being elected, he had already been known as an opponent of the SDP–Liberal Alliance given differing policies between the two parties.
 By the time of his election, the term "Meadowcroft Tendency" (a play on Labour's Militant Tendency) was being used for those in the Liberal Party who favoured alliances with the Campaign for Nuclear Disarmament and civil rights groups above the SDP.
 He wrote in an opinion piece in October 1986: "my seniors in the party suspect that some of my opinions are quite unorthodox: indeed, are positively heretical".

-In his maiden speech, he took a familiar stand on the subject of decentralisation of power: "Already there is too much central Government power in local government, as well as the power of individual Ministers to appoint to regional bodies, such as health and water authorities.
-The thought of Ministers directing more services is certainly alarming.
-The possession of power is always dangerous.
-Only by spreading power can we minimise its dangerous effects.
-The checks and balances of local elections each year within the life of a Parliament are the best deterrents to extreme action."

 In a reshuffle of July 1985, Meadowcroft was appointed the head of the Liberals' by-election unit.
 In 1986, he was the Liberal Party's spokesman on community relations and opposed the introduction of visas for Commonwealth migrants.